ThePJB/snowkoban/README.md

 this is why they use a stack lol is it time to finally abstract this shit properly lol. dont do it lmao. with that being said rect abstraction is good. well this time i can work around it with SDL_GetRenderTarget

+draw titles above selected level eh, doesnt look that good, maybe just dont allow it to overlap level menu takes the input before hopping forward lol maybe draw level names with level on highlight in level menu

+S tier levels:
+* examples
+ * icey nicey (# one)
+ * patience (could be a bit longer maybe)
+ * sequence 5
+* sequential ok
+* sequential building on each other breddy gud
+* is its own tutorial
+* satisfying e.g. line em up and knock em down
+* aesthetic, e.g. symmetrical